 Meals included: Lunch Dinner

-By bus you continue to Latacunga where you will board the train.
-The next station is the city of Ambato.
-During the journey you will enjoy the beautiful Andean landscape, the mountains and plantations of typical Andean field crops.
-You will be approached by colorful devils from Pillaro village, part of a long Andean tradition known as the “Diablada Pillareña”, declared national heritage.
-You will arrive to Urbina station, the highest point of the visit, located at 3609 meters above sea level (11 000 feet).
-There you will be received by Baltazar Ushca, the last ice merchant of the Chimborazo who will share the secrets of his old and almost extinct tradition.
-After midday you arrive to Jatari and the Community of La Moya where you will learn about the Quichua – Puruha culture.
-After this great day, the train is waiting for you to take you to Riobamba, a unique historical town for the country and for the railroad development in the past.
-You will spend the night in a tranquil local hacienda with exquisite gastronomy.
+You will continue by bus to Latacunga and the next station Ambato.
+Enjoy the beautiful Andean landscape.
+See the mountains and plantations of typical Andean field crops.
+Here you will be approached by colorful devils from Pillaro village.
+This approach is a part of a long Andean tradition known as the “Diablada Pillareña”.
+Notably this city is declared national heritage.
+Later you will arrive to Urbina station, the highest point of the visit (3609 meters above sea level).
+There you will be received by Baltazar Ushca.
+He is the last ice merchant of the Chimborazo.
+Have a look at his secrets of his old and almost extinct tradition.
+Continue to Jatari and the Community of La Moya.
+A great place to learn about the Quichua – a Puruha culture.
+Later on you will go to Riobamba, a unique historical town.
+Spend the night in a tranquil local hacienda with exquisite gastronomy.

 Hotel: Traditional Hacienda